Getting started with SaxonJ

 As a first-time user, you may find it useful to install the sample applications.
 These are packaged together with a copy of this documentation in the file

-saxon-resources-11.zip.
-This can be downloaded from either the SourceForge or Saxonica sites (it is the same file in both cases).
+saxon-resources-12.zip.
+This can be downloaded from either the GitHub Saxon-HE repository or Saxonica sites (it is the same file in both cases).
 Unzip the contents of this file into the same directory as the Saxon software.
 When you run a program that uses Saxon, this program as well as Saxon itself will need to be on the classpath.
 For more details of the classpath, see Installing (Java).

 You might also like to experiment with the Gizmo tool.
 This is a simple interactive command-line application allowing you to display, search, and modify XML files from a terminal, as well as to invoke XSD validation and XSLT transformations.
 It is a useful testbed for trying out XPath expressions, or for examining the structure of unfamiliar XML documents.